bingjetli/php-assignment-1/contribution-docs/code-style.md

 # Indentation

-Set your editor to use **spaces** instead of **tabs**.

-*2 spaces* mark an indentation.
+Set your editor to use **spaces** instead of **tabs**. *2 spaces* mark an indentation.

 &nbsp;

-Spaces because tab characters (these: `\t`) can cause code to be displayed in unexpected ways, especially when multiple people are editing the same files.
+Spaces because tab characters can cause code to be displayed in unexpected ways, especially when multiple people are editing the same files.

 Use 2 Spaces because this is enough to visually indicate an indentation, but now causes code to take up less horizontal space so we can see more code without the statement clipping outside the editor window.

-&nbsp;

-> tabs bad, spaces good, 2 spaces = 1 indent

 &nbsp;